obr24/startup/README.md

 ### Elevator pitch

-Have you ever needed a new recipe to try but didn't know what to choose?
-Enter RecipeBook, where you can view recipes shared by other cooks.
+Are you getting bored of the same old recipes?
+Want to impress someone with your cooking skills, but don't know what to make?
+Enter RecipeBook, where you can view recipes shared by other cooks and bakers like yourself.
 Not sure if you will like a recipe?
 To get an idea of how good a recipe is you can see the number of likes other users have given other recipes in a list of all the recipes that have been submitted.

 ### Design